LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   - cli/CLIPBOARD_PASTED/FILES_DROPPED to load .sb3 (needs to embed the compiler)
   - show warnings if projects use unsupported features (sound, cloud variables, extensions)
   - load project by id
-  - for external ones, put info from meta.json in the output and have button in ui to show it.
   - see generated code
-  - flag/pause/stop
   - see the code as blocks
-  - keyboard, drag, click bounds, scroll, ask
+  - drag, click bounds, scroll, ask
   - dump Node ast back to builder franca code and textbox edit as franca
   - collect warnings when loading the project and show them at the end
 - add simple tests: looks_sayforsecs,motion_glidesecstoxy,broadcast,broadcastandwait,clone,timer,setbackdropandwait, 0x_hex and #_colour strings